osherai/shadcn-rails/app/views/documentation/installation.html.md

 The components also require a few CSS variables to be set in order to render properly.
 It's a two step process, first, the gem installation should have added `app/assets/stylesheets/shadcn.css` to your application.
-You need to make sure this is imported by your Tailwind entrypoint (for example `application.tailwind.css`), which should have happened automatically, but double check.
+You need to make sure this is imported by your Tailwind entrypoint (for example `app/assets/tailwind/application.css`), which should have happened automatically, but double check.

 ```
-@import "shadcn.css";
+@config "../../../config/tailwind.config.js";
 @tailwind base;
 @tailwind components;
 @tailwind utilities;

+@import "../stylesheets/shadcn.css";
 ```

+Adjust the relative paths in the snippet above if your entrypoint lives somewhere other than `app/assets/tailwind`.

 #### shadcn.tailwind configuration